syncfusion-content/javascript-docs/js/Spreadsheet/Open-and-Save.md

 You can dynamically open excel document by clicking the file menu in ribbon and choose Open to upload excel file.

-N> [`isImport`](https://help.syncfusion.com/api/js/ejspreadsheet#members:isImport "isImport") API gets a value, that indicates whether importing or not while loading the sheets in spreadsheet
+N> [`isImport`](https://help.syncfusion.com/api/js/ejspreadsheet#members:isImport "isImport") API gets a value, that indicates whether importing or not while loading the sheets in spreadsheet.

 ## Save